Research Projects

 Structure of macromolecules by X-ray crystallography

-X-ray crystallography allows to “look” the detailed structure of biological macromolecules in three dimensions at the atomic level.
-This is essential in order to understand the macromolecules’ function (or malfunction in case of disease), propose reaction mechanisms of design drugs.
+X-ray crystallography allows to “look” at the detailed structure of biological macromolecules in three dimensions at the atomic level.
+This is essential in order to understand the macromolecules’ function (or malfunction in case of disease), to propose reaction mechanisms or design drugs.
 Current and past projects include:

-I. Binding of γ-cyclodextrin with Glucogen Phosphorylase b
+I. Binding of γ-cyclodextrin to Glucogen Phosphorylase b

 Selective binding of